marcofrn23/myWallet/README.md

 IT++

 ## Installing and linking IT++
-MacOS installation (it will be put in /usr/local/Cellar):
+MacOS installation (it will be put into /usr/local/Cellar):
 ```
 $ brew install itpp
 ```